somespecialone/aiosteampy/docs/client.md

     `https://github.com/somespecialone/aiosteampy` during data initialization.

 ??? info "`client.login` args and data fetching"
     You can bypass this if pass `init_data=False`.
-But keep in mind - methods who are requires missed data will throw errors.
+But keep in mind - methods which requires missed data will throw errors.

 Addition to args above, there is:

-* `steam_fee` - fee of steam.
-Don't know may it change or not, but for flexibility it exists.
-  If you pass `None` - data will be fetched.
-* `publisher_fee` - same as `steam_fee`, fetched in single request.
 * `lang` - language of requests data.
 Do not recommend to change this until you know what you're doing.
 * `tz_offset` - just time zone offset that will be set to cookie.
 * `session` - [aiohttp.ClientSession](https://docs.aiohttp.org/en/stable/client_advanced.html#client-session).